Sharing a hotel room on a business trip — is it ok?

 Virtual meetings.

-When talking about travel arrangements, ask (without pressure) if anybody would like to double up.
-Workers who are good friends may enjoy hanging out together.
-Or, you might have some nervous types among your group who would rather room with a colleague than stay in a hotel room alone.
+Alternatively, you may have some nervous individuals in your group who would prefer to room with a colleague rather than stay in a hotel room alone.

-Could you employ a travel policy in which employees can pay the difference between a private and a double room out of their own pocket?
 The possibility exists, but experts generally discourage the idea.
 The company looks cheap, and resentment builds among workers who cannot afford to pay.

-Constructing a company policy of giving each employee a separate room may ultimately result in fewer trips or participants in order to stay within budget.
+Implementing a company policy of assigning each employee a separate room may ultimately result in fewer trips or participants, allowing for a more efficient budget.
 While not ideal, many bosses and employees see this trade-off as worthwhile.
-Remember, happy employees make better brand ambassadors wherever they travel, and they bring a positive attitude back to the office when they return.